<em>Diascia</em>: to sow, to plant, to grow

 • Hardiness low -5 to -8°C

-Diascia, or diascie, is a perennial native to South Africa belonging to family Scrophulariaceae, like snapdragon.
-The genus comprises about 50 perennial species, most of which are tender and therefore usually grown as annuals in our climates.
-Among the species most commonly seen in gardens is Diascia barberae, which has given rise to many cultivars; Diascia fetcaniensis is one of the hardiest species of the genus, Diascia personata is one of the tallest and Diascia cordata is a mat-forming species.
+Diascia or Twinspur is a perennial plant native to South Africa belonging to family Scrophulariaceae, like snapdragon.
+Genus comprises about 50 perennial species of which most are tender and therefore usually grown as annuals in our climates.
+Among species most common in gardens is Diascia barberae, which has given rise to many cultivars; Diascia fetcaniensis is one of hardiest species in genus, Diascia personata one of tallest, while Diascia cordata is a spreading species.

-Many hybrids have been created, such as Diascia grandiflora, and very floriferous selections such as the diascias ‘Genta’.
+Many hybrids have been created such as Diascia grandiflora or very floriferous selections like diascias “Genta”.

-Habit varies according to species and cultivars; erect, more or less creeping or spreading, semi-trailing even trailing.
-The numerous cultivars and the regular introduction of new varieties increase the range of forms and uses.
+Habit varies according to species and cultivars: erect, more or less creeping or spreading, semi-trailing to trailing.
+Multiple cultivars and regular introduction of new varieties extend forms and uses.

-The smallest Diascia varieties do not exceed 0.15–0.30 m in height, while the tallest form erect clumps 0.60–1 m high with up to 50 cm spreading.
+Smallest Diascia varieties do not exceed 0.15 to 0.30 m in height, while tallest form erect clumps 0.6 to 1 m high with up to 50 cm spread.

-Although growth is rapid, Diascia is a short-lived perennial that needs to be propagated to maintain in garden in mild climates.
+Although growth is rapid, Diascia is a short-lived perennial that needs to be multiplied to persist in gardens in mild climates.

-All form a small compact, highly ramified bush with foliage deciduous to semi-evergreen depending on climate.
-Stems are often very flexible and bear small opposite leaves, lanceolate 1–4 cm long, ovate, sometimes heart-shaped (cordate) or tapered, with margins more or less dentate, arranged at the base of the stems.
-Leaves are sometimes covered with a fine velvet and are medium to dark green in colour.
+All form a small compact bush, very ramified with foliage deciduous to semi-evergreen depending on climate.
+Stems often very supple bear small opposite leaves, lanceolate 1–4 cm long, ovate, heart-shaped (cordate) or narrow, with margins more or less dentate, arranged at base of stems.
+Leaves are sometimes covered with fine velvety hairs and of medium to dark green colour.

-This delicate foliage is hidden beneath a quivering cloud of small flowers.
-In flower from spring to first frosts, Diascia is remarkable both for its long, very generous flowering and for its wide palette of colours, constantly enriched by creation of new varieties.
+This delicate vegetation is overtaken by a shimmering cloud of small flowers.
+In bloom from spring through first frosts, Diascia is remarkable for long, very floriferous display and for wide palette of colours, continually enriched by new varieties.

-The stems, erect, semi-erect or prostrate, end in spikes of light terminal clusters composed of slightly tubular flowers with five rounded fused petals, the lower petal being very broad and the two upper ones extended by two spurs characteristic of the diascia flower.
-They evoke snapdragon flowers and come in every shade of pink, from soft pink to salmon pink, through peach, apricot, white, fiery orange and cherry-red.
-Their throat is often subtly highlighted by a small halo of contrasting colour.
+Stems, erect, semi-erect or prostrate, end in spikes of light terminal clusters composed of slightly tubular flowers with 5 fused rounded petals, lower petal very wide, upper two extended into two characteristic spurs of Diascia flower.
+They resemble snapdragon flowers and occur in all shades of pink, from pale pink to salmon-pink, including peach, apricot, white, as well as fiery orange and cherry red.
+Their throat is often subtly enhanced by small contrasting halo.

-This tireless flowering attracts many pollinating insects until the frosts.
+This tireless flowering attracts large numbers of pollinating insects until frosts.

-Diascia is a tender perennial sensitive to frost (hardy to around -8°C) and is most often grown as an annual, although the hardiest diascias can survive in the warmest regions.
-It is easy to cultivate in sun, in any good humus-bearing, fresh, well-drained garden soil, provided exposure is not scorching.
+Diascia is a tender perennial that dislikes frost (hardy to about -8°C) and is most often grown as an annual; hardiest diascias can survive in warmest areas.
+Easy to cultivate in non-scorching sun in any good humus-rich garden soil, fresh and well-drained.

-While annual Diascia brightens window boxes and hanging baskets and is a must for container growing, its excellent performance also allows planting in ground, in borders, along paths or in rock gardens.
+While annual Diascia brightens window boxes and hanging baskets and is a staple of container culture, its excellent performance also allows planting in ground, in borders, along paths or in rockeries.

 Main species and varieties

-The different species and cultivars of Diascias are appreciated for their long and generous flowering in a range of colours, often pastel, sometimes vibrant.
+Different species and cultivars of Diascias are prized for their long, generous flowering in a range of often pastel, sometimes sparkling colours.

-Highly floriferous, diascias are not always very hardy and some prove less susceptible to cold than others, most disappearing after the first winter.
-From one species to another, the habit and use vary: erect like Diascia barbarae (perfect for beds and containers), trailing or semi-trailing (ideal for hanging baskets) or mat-forming like Diascia cordata (for rock gardens and groundcover).
+Very floriferous, diascias are not always very hardy, and some prove less frost-sensitive than others, most disappearing after first winter.
+From one species to another, habit and use vary: erect as in Diascia barbarae (perfect for beds and containers), trailing or semi-trailing (ideal for hanging baskets) or groundcovering as Diascia cordata (for rockeries and groundcover).

-We offer Diascias Genta from a vigorous, early and very floriferous selection, which shows a habit that is both erect and trailing, allowing multiple uses in mixed borders, flowerbeds, as groundcover, in rock gardens, in planters or in hanging baskets!
+We offer Diascias Genta from a vigorous, early and very floriferous selection, with a habit that is both erect and trailing, suitable for multiple uses in beds, borders, as groundcover, in rockeries, in planters, or in hanging baskets!

 Most popular